jasminas6389/sep10-freedom-project/blog/entry07.md

 ### Content

 #### Context
-After a year long preparing for our projects and making it ready, with all the information and the content, the day had finally came... **Presentations**.
+After a year long preparing for our freedom projects and making it ready, with all the information and the content, the day had finally came... **Presentations**.

 #### Takeaways from in-class presentation
 Some takeaways I have from the in class presentation is to not be afraid to speak infront of everyone, because while I was presenting everyon was just looking at me and it felt overwhelming.
 But other than that I think another takeaway is to be more prepared because I forgot some parts of what I wanted to say during my presentation.
 Especially things that could interest the audience.